tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 performance during acquisition than training under constant conditions (Catalano & Kleiner, 1984; Wrisberg et al., 1987), which has been suggested to relate to the subsequent benefits of varied training in retention and generalization testing (Soderstrom & Bjork, 2015).
-However our finding of no difference in training performance between constant and varied groups has been observed in previous work (Chua et al., 2019;
-Moxley, 1979; Pigott & Shapiro, 1984).
+However, our finding of no difference in training performance between constant and varied groups has been observed in previous work (Chua et al., 2019; Moxley, 1979; Pigott & Shapiro, 1984).

 In the testing phase, our varied group significantly outperformed the constant conditions in both a general comparison, and in an analysis